The Foolproof Way To Paint A Room In Just A Few Easy Steps

 Paint is one of the best ways to dramatically change a room, especially on a low budget.
-It may seem as simple as deciding on a color, buying paint, and getting it up on the walls, but if you want the most professional-looking results (and only want to make one trip to the hardware store), follow these few simple steps.
+It may seem as simple as deciding on a color, buying paint, and getting it up on the walls.
+It’s even possible to paint directly onto existing wallpaper.
+But if you want the most professional-looking results (and only want to make one trip to the hardware store), follow these few simple steps.

 Ready?
 Set?
 Here we go:

 Need Painting Ideas?